Azure-Samples/azure-spring-boot-samples/servicebus/azure-spring-cloud-stream-binder-servicebus-topic/servicebus-topic-binder/README.md

 ##### Service Bus Queue Consumer Properties

-It supports the following configurations with the format of `spring.cloud.stream.servicebus.queue.bindings.<channelName>.consumer`.
+It supports the following configurations with the format of `spring.cloud.stream.servicebus.bindings.<channelName>.consumer`.

 **_checkpoint-mode_**